mohamedhassan218/sepsis-classification/README.md

 # Sepsis Classification

-This repository contains a Jupyter Notebook contains the implementation and comparison of ten different classification algorithms on the sepsis dataset.
+This repository contains a Jupyter Notebook contains the implementation and comparison of nine different classification algorithms on the sepsis dataset.
 The notebook demonstrates the performance of each algorithm and provides insights into their strengths and weaknesses.

 The algorithms included are: